Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 - Ensure you have either PREVIEW PIC EFFECT ON or NATURAL LIVE VIEW OFF.

-- The Live View Highlight Alert is pretty darn accurate to show you where your JPEG highlights will be clipped.
+- The Live View Highlight Alert is pretty darn accurate in showing you where your JPEG highlights will be clipped.

 If you’re only recording the RAW file,